Aliases for TUBB2A Gene

 Microtubules, key participants in processes such as mitosis and intracellular transport, are composed of heterodimers of alpha- and beta-tubulins.
 The protein encoded by this gene is a beta-tubulin.
 Defects in this gene are associated with complex cortical dysplasia with other brain malformations-5.
 Two transcript variants encoding distinct isoforms have been found for this gene. [provided by RefSeq, Jul 2015]

 GeneCards Summary for TUBB2A Gene

-TUBB2A (Tubulin, Beta 2A Class IIa) is a Protein Coding gene.
-Diseases associated with TUBB2A include cortical dysplasia, complex, with other brain malformations 5.
-Among its related pathways are ERK Signaling and GPCR Pathway.
-GO annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
-An important paralog of this gene is TUBB3.
+TUBB2A (Tubulin Beta 2A Class IIa) is a Protein Coding gene.
+Diseases associated with TUBB2A include Cortical Dysplasia, Complex, With Other Brain Malformations 5 and Tubulin, Beta.
+Among its related pathways are G-Beta Gamma Signaling and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
+An important paralog of this gene is TUBB2B.

 Tubulin is the major constituent of microtubules.
 It binds two moles of GTP, one at an exchangeable site on the beta chain and one at a non-exchangeable site on the alpha chain (By similarity).

 Microtubules are cylindrical tubes of 20-25 nm in diameter.
 They are composed of protofilaments which are in turn composed of alpha- and beta-tubulin polymers.
 Each microtubule is polarized; at one end alpha-subunits are exposed (-) and at the other, beta-subunits are exposed (+).